vinta/awesome-python/CONTRIBUTING.md

 ## Guidelines

-* Don't add your own stuff - wait for it to become so awesome that somebody else adds it
+* Don't add your own stuff - wait for it to become so awesome that somebody else adds it.
 * Add one link per Pull Request.
 * Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
     * Keep descriptions concise.